 In addition to these funding priorities, we'll make every effort to award grants to applicants that reflect our diverse membership – supporting projects throughout our entire service area and libraries with differing budgets and diverse communities.

-For Fiscal Year 2017, there were two award periods.
-The application deadline dates were:
+For Fiscal Year 2018, there will be two award periods.
+The application deadline dates are:

 Before completing the grant application, please review the requirements to ensure eligibility.

 Please review the following requirements to determine the eligibility of your grant request.
 All conditions must be met to be considered for a multitype collaborative grant: